facetint/FdF/README.md

 🔹 This project is one of the projects that are going to prepare you for the next curriculum graphics project which is Cub3d or Minirt.

+## MiniLibX

+  # DESCRIPTION

+  MiniLibX is an easy way to create graphical software, without any X-Window/Cocoa programming knowledge.
+It provides simple window creation, a drawing tool, image and basic events management.

+  -> mlx.h should be included for a correct use of the MiniLibX API.
+It only contains function prototypes, no structure is needed.

 ## LINE DRAWING ALGORITHMS

    ## 1) DDA LINE ALGORITHM